 A member of the organization needs to have access to the Cirrus Console and to be granted the “Organization Administrator” (org admin) role for your organization (see Cirrus Console Getting Started).

-The SP (or the SP side of a Cirrus Proxy) will need to be active in the Cirrus Console and have the Invitation capability enabled.
+The SP (or the SP side of a Cirrus Proxy) will need to be active in the Cirrus Console and have the Self-Registration capability enabled.
 If it has not already been configured, an org admin will create the SP in the Console so it can be configured.
 While configuring the SP, the option to allow the SP to use Invitation needs to be enabled.

 From the Cirrus Console, an admin will configure the Cirrus Gateway to enable social login capabilities (see Cirrus Gateway Getting Started).
-Generally Invitation is used with social login options, however that is not a requirement and can be skipped if the Cirrus External Identity Provider and/or federated identity providers will only be used.
+Generally Self-Registration is used with social login options, however that is not a requirement and can be skipped if the Cirrus External Identity Provider and/or federated identity providers will only be used.

-From the Cirrus Console, an admin will configure the Cirrus Discovery Service to enable the end user to select the identity provider (social login, Cirrus External IdP, and/or federated identity providers) for login (see Cirrus Discovery Getting Started).
+From the Cirrus Console, an admin will configure the Cirrus Discovery Service to enable the end user to select the Identity Provider (social login, Cirrus External IdP, and/or federated identity providers) for login (see Cirrus Discovery Getting Started).

 From the Cirrus Console, an admin will start the configuration by going to the “My SPs | Self-Registration” page for the desired SP and follow the inline configuration instructions on the page.

 Change the configuration of SPs to trust the proper IdP, utilize the Cirrus Proxy if appropriate, and utilize the Cirrus Discovery Service as outlined by: